 T & M Mini Storage 425 Grimes Rd, Washington, 27889 252-975-3532

-Moverscorp.com has provided this listing which is public information drawn from the local phone and internet directories.
-To inquire about storage prices, availability and units sizes call the phone numbers listed above.
+Moverscorp.com has provided these listings which are public information drawn from the local internet directories and from our partner companies.
+To inquire about storage prices, availability, and units sizes please call the phone numbers listed above.
 Remeber, the cheapest storage unit is not always the best value.
 Secure and clean storage facility prices are usually higher than other places, but it's totally worth it.